Unveiling Over-Memorization in Finetuning LLMs for Reasoning Tasks: When Does The Model Over-Memorize?

 \section{When Does The Model Over-Memorize?}

 In this section, we investigate the factors that affect the over-memorization of LLMs, such as learning rates, training time, and finetuning methods.
+We further extend our analyses to different models and tasks, and provide scaling experiments on dataset size and model scale (Appendix~\ref{sec:scale_analyses}).
 Our findings indicate that higher learning rates cause the model to enter over-memorization earlier, while lower learning rates also lead to over-memorization after more lengthy training.
 Furthermore, although different finetuning methods exhibit varying levels of adaptation to the learning rates, they all lead to the model's over-memorization.
+By default, we finetune LLaMA-3.1- 8B on the MetaMathQA 100K dataset and examine their performance on the MetaTrain, MetaTest, and GSM8K dataset (see Appendix~\ref{sec:train_set} for dataset details) unless otherwise specified.